BAJAJ FINSERV DIRECT LIMITED

 • Eliminates errors when initiating fund transfer

-• Aids smooth payment through electronic payment options such NEFT, IMPS and RTGS
+• Aids smooth payment through electronic payment options such as NEFT, IMPS and RTGS

-Put simply, the IFSC system enables the RBI to track and maintain all financial transactions that are made through RTGS, IMPS, and NEFT.
+Put simply, the IFSC system enables the RBI to track and maintain all financial transactions that are processed through RTGS, IMPS, and NEFT.

 Locating the IFSC Code

 The IFSC code is listed at the top of the cheque leaf near the bank account number.
-To break down the code, the first four characters signify the name of the bank, while the remaining characters (either numeric or alphabetical) represent the specific branch.
+To break down the code, the first 4 characters signify the name of the bank, while the last 6 characters (either numeric or alphabetical) represent the specific branch.
+If you're unsure, you can perform an IFSC code search on your bank's website or through the RBI portal.

 IFSC Code: Method of Fund Transfer